timescale/docs/cloud/data-tiering/about-data-tiering.md

 <ExperimentalPrivateBeta />

-Timescale Cloud includes a low-cost object-storage layer built on Amazon S3.
-This allows you to tier your hypertable data across different storage layers to get the best price performance.
+Timescale Cloud includes traditional disk storage, and a low-cost object-storage layer built on Amazon S3.
+You can move your hypertable data across the different storage tiers to get the best price performance.
 You can use primary storage for data that requires quick access, and low-cost object storage for historical data.
 Regardless of where your data is stored, you can query it with standard SQL.

 ## Benefits of data tiering